mulesoft/pdk-custom-policy-examples/simple-oauth-2-validation-grpc/README.md

 ## Policy use case

-This example is a `gRPC` based variation of the [Simple OAuth 2.0 Validation Policy Example](https://github.com/mulesoft/pdk-custom-policy-examples/simple-oauth-2-validation).
+This example is a `gRPC` based variation of the [Simple OAuth 2.0 Validation Policy Example](https://github.com/mulesoft/pdk-custom-policy-examples/simple-oauth-2-validation) where an external authentication `gRPC` service defined in `./proto/auth.proto` is requested for each request to validate authentication token.
 Read its use [case section](https://github.com/mulesoft/pdk-custom-policy-examples/simple-oauth-2-validation#policy-use-case) for more context.

 ## Test the Policy